 Following completion of the overexcavation, the subgrade soils within the overexcavation areas should be evaluated by the geotechnical engineer to verify their suitability to serve as the structural fill subgrade, as well as to support the foundation loads of the new structure.
 This evaluation should include proofrolling and probing to identify any soft, loose, or otherwise unstable soils that must be removed.
-Some localized areas of deeper excavation may be required if loose, porous, or low-density native soils are encountered at the base of the overexcavation.
-It should be noted that Boring Nos.
-B-2 and B-3 encountered porous, loose, and consolable/collapsible soils extending to depths of 6 to 12± feet.
+Some localized areas of deeper excavation may be required if additional fill or loose, porous, or low-density native soils are encountered at the base of the overexcavation.